CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ## Overview

-The exercises in this module will guide you through the current Security Center policies, based on Azure Policy, and show you where to enable or disable Security Center policies.
+In this module, we will guide you through the current Security Center policies set by Azure.
+Also, we will walk you through the methods to enable or disable the Security policies.

 ### Exercise 1: Overview of the ASC policy

-1. Click on the Azure Portal icon on the JumpVM and login with the Azure credentials from the Lab Environment Details tab if not logged in already.
+1. Launch **Azure Portal** using the desktop icon on the **JumpVM** and login with the Azure credentials from the Lab **Environment Details** tab if not logged in already.

-2. On the **Azure Portal** top search bar search for **Security Center** and click to open.
+2. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click on it.

-3. On the Security Center blade, from the left navigation pane, click on **Security policy**.
+3. Click on **Security policy** from the left navigation pane under the Security Center section.

-2. On the Policy Management page, select **Azure subscription**.
+4. On the Policy Management page, select **Azure subscription**.

-3. As you can see on the top part, there is 1 assignment at the **Security center default policy** which is ASC default.
+5. By default, there is 1 assignment at the **Security center default policy** which is **ASC default**.

 ![Security center default policy](../Images/asc-default-policy-subscription.png)

-Note: This is the default policy for Azure Security Center recommendations which is enabled by default on your subscription.
+Note: This policy is enabled by default on your subscription as per Azure Security Center recommendations.
 This is the default set of policies monitored by Azure Security Center.
-It was automatically assigned as part of onboarding to Security Center.
+It is automatically assigned as part of onboarding to Security Center.
 The default assignment contains only audit policies.
-For more information please visit https://aka.ms/ascpolicies
+For more information, please visit https://aka.ms/ascpolicies.

 4. To view the policy, click on **ASC Default**.

 > ❗ Important: <br>
 > You should see a different subscription GUID on your environment

-8. On the Edit Initiative Assignment page, click on **Parameters**
+8. On the **Edit Initiative Assignment** page, click on **Parameters**.

-9. On the **Network Security Groups on the subnet level should be enabled**, change the action to AuditIfNotExists to enable monitoring of NSGs on subnets.
+9. On the **Network Security Groups on the subnet level should be enabled**, change the action to **AuditIfNotExists** to enable monitoring of NSGs on subnets.

-10. Click on **Review + save**
+10. Click on **Review + save**.

-11. On the review tab, you can see your changes under the Parameters section: **networkSecurityGroupsOnSubnetsMonitoringEffect: AuditIfNotExists**
+11. On the Review tab, you can see your changes under the Parameters section: **networkSecurityGroupsOnSubnetsMonitoringEffect: AuditIfNotExists**

 ![Modifying Security Center default policy assignment](../Images/asc-default-policy-nsg-recommendation.png)

-12. Click **Save**.
+12. Click on **Save**.
 Wait for the policy update to complete successfully.

 ### Exercise 2: Explore Azure Policy

-1. On the **Azure Portal** top search bar search for **Policy** and click to open or navigate to https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade
+1. Type **Policy** in the search box located on the top of the **Azure Portal** page and click on it.
+Alternately, you can navigate to the policy section by clicking on this link https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade.

-2. From the left navigation pane, under the **Authoring** section, click on **Definitions** to explore the built-in policy definitions and initiatives.
+2. From the left navigation pane, under the **Authoring** section, click on **Definitions**.
+This is where you can explore the built-in policy definitions and initiatives.

-3. From the top menu, use the filter button and set Category as **Security Center** and Definitions Type as Initiative
+3. From the top menu, use the filter button and set the Category as **Security Center** and Definitions Type as **Initiative**

 4. You can now see two built-in initiatives used by Azure Security Center:
     -	*Azure Security Benchmark*